 The fact that the association counts each disc in a multi-disc set also creates discrepancies—and questionable platinum status—among entities that count album sales, such as Nielsen SoundScan.
 Record labels seize the opportunity to build frenzy around higher sales, whether or not they’re accurate, as Sony did in 1995 with Michael Jackson’s multi-disc album HIStory.
-The Lion King soundtrack also faced similar scrutiny for hype based on a debatable platinum status.
+The Lion King soundtrack also faced similar scrutiny for hype based on debatable platinum status.

 Crunching the Numbers

-RIAA began including digital downloads and streaming sound to determine platinum status in 2013.
+As technology trends progressed, the RIAA began including digital downloads and streaming sound to determine platinum status in 2013.
 The association also counts video streams in the data it gathers to determine platinum status.
 In the digital age, 100 free streams count as one download sale toward certification.